mamun1188/B7A1/blog-2.md

 * TypeScript remembers what T becomes
 * The return type matches the input type

-So if you pass a string, you get a string back.
-If you pass a number, you get a number back.
+So if we pass a string, we get a string back.
+If we pass a number, we get a number back.

 ## Generics in Arrays